brandonrobertz/autoscrape-py/README.rst

             Which browser to use.
 Current support for "Firefox", "Chrome", and "remote". [default: Firefox]

+        --browser-binary PATH_TO_BROWSER
+            Path to a specific browser binary.
+If left blank selenium will pull the browser found on your path.

         --remote-hub URI
             If using "remote" driver, specify the hub URI to connect to.
 Needs the proto, address, port, and path.
             [default: http://localhost:4444/wd/hub]

+    WARC Options:
+        --warc-directory PATH_TO_WARCS
+            Path to the folder containing GZipped WARC files.
+These can be downloaded from Common Crawl.
+Required when using the "warc" backend.

+        --warc-index-file PATH_TO_LEVELDB
+            Path to the level DB database holding the URL-to-file
+            index: URL => (filename, record_number)
+            This will be generated from the WARCS in the --warc-directory speficied if it's not already.
+Required when using the "warc" backend.

     Data Saving Options:
         --output DIRECTORY_OR_URL